htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   of ``ON_SUCCESS``.
   :jira:`2347`

+- Removed some of the logging while loading the security configuration and moved some of the logging to ``D_SECURITY:2`` to make the ``-debug:D_SECURITY`` option of the various tools more useful.
+  :jira:`2369`

 - File transfer plugins that are installed on the EP can now advertise extra attributes into the STARTD ads.
   :jira:`1051`